20% OFF your first business expansion. Learn more.

-First and foremost, the most important thing of all is to think about the type of visa you need before moving to Bali.
-Due to the constant change and revision of the Indonesian immigration law, it’s critical for you to keep yourself updated on the latest visa requirements.
+First and foremost, the most important thing is to consider the type of visa you need before moving to Bali.
+Due to the constant change and revision of the Indonesian immigration law, you must keep updated on the latest visa requirements.
+Ensure you are always permitted to stay in Bali legally with the correct visa type.
+Below are some of the common visas for Bali ex-pats.

 There are two types of visa for a short stay in Bali:

 Short-visit visas will be issued upon your arrival in Bali.
-However, do keep in mind that some airports in Indonesia do not issue VoA and you will encounter issues when entering the country without the knowledge.
-Contact Cekindo to ensure which airports in Indonesia are able to issue VoA.
+However, remember that some airports in Indonesia do not publish VoA, and you will encounter issues when entering the country without the knowledge.
+Contact InCorp to ensure which airports in Indonesia can issue VoA.

-One more thing that expats need to take note of is that you are forbidden to work in Bali, or any part of Indonesia, with short-stay visas.
+One more thing that expats need to note is that you are forbidden to work in Bali, or any part of Indonesia, with short-stay visas.
 In other words, you are not able to participate in any profit-generating activities, even if it’s freelancing jobs.

-If you are intending to attend business events such as meetings, conferences, training, etc, as a preparation for starting your business in Bali, a business visa is the one.
-Business visa can also be categorized into two types:
+If you intend to attend business events such as meetings, conferences, training, etc., as preparation for starting your business in Bali, a business visa is the one.
+Business visas can also be categorized into two types.

 A single-entry visa allows you to enter and leave the country only once.
 The validity is 60 days, but you can extend the visa up to four times.

-If one-time entry is not enough, you can apply for a multiple-entry business visa for several visits to Bali or Indonesia.
+If you need more than a one-time entry, you can apply for a multiple-entry business visa for several visits to Bali or Indonesia.
 A multiple-entry business visa is valid for 12 months with unlimited visits.
 However, each visit is limited to 60 days.

-For long-term residency in Bali, you will need the limited residency permit known as ITAS or KITAS.
-ITAS/KITAS can be categorized into several types as well: working KITAS, investor KITAS, marriage KITAS, and retirement KITAS.
+You will need a limited residency permit known as ITAS or KITAS for long-term residency in Bali.
+ITAS/KITAS can be categorized into several types: working KITAS, investor KITAS, marriage KITAS, and retirement KITAS